Mascuud143/klasserom/README.md

 \_ run the following command to populate the database:
 `npx prisma db seed`

-_This creates ad admin user with username name "admin" and password "admin"_
+_This creates an admin user with username name "admin" and password "admin"_

 #### Start the application